Telekom Malaysia

-Telekom Malaysia Berhad (TM) is a Malaysian telecommunications company founded in 1984.
+Telekom Malaysia Berhad or simply TM is a Malaysian telecommunications company that was founded in 1984.
 Beginning as the national telecommunications company for fixed line, radio, and television broadcasting services, it has evolved to become the country's largest provider of broadband services, data, fixed line, pay television, and network services.
-TM ventured into the LTE space with the launch of TMgo, its first 4G offering.
+TM ventured into the LTE space with the launch of TMgo, its 4G offering.
 TM's 850 MHz service was rebranded as unifi Mobile in January 2018.

-With a total of 2.23 million broadband subscribers in 2014, unifi is Malaysia's first high-speed fibre optic broadband service.

-Given the rate at which Malaysians are adopting digital technology, TM represents one of the largest government-linked companies in the country, with more than 28,000 employees and a market capitalisation of more than RM25 billion.
+TM represents one of the largest government-linked companies in the country, with more than 28,000 employees and a market capitalisation of more than RM25 billion.